 An opportunity to do research as an undergrad

-The Mechanical Engineering Department will be continuing its Summer Undergraduate Research Institute (SURI) for the Summer of 2014.
-Once again, the program is open to Stanford Undergraduate students only.
+With a few changes from previous offerings, the ME Department will be continuing SURI during the summer of 2017.
+Once again, the program is open to Stanford undergraduate students only.

 Eligibility and priority

-To be eligible, a student must not have received a BS prior to the beginning of the summer research experience.
+Enrollment in SURI is capped this year.
+Once the limit is reached we will be unable to accept additional undergrads.
+As we expect more students to seek these opportunities than the available slots, the selection will be made on a first come, first served basis.
+To be eligible, a Stanford undergraduate must not have received a BS prior to the beginning of the summer research experience.
 Students may be rising into their sophomore, junior or senior year in the fall quarter following the summer research experience.
-Students who will be in their 5th (co-terminal) year are also eligible as long as the BS has not yet been conferred, but will be given second priority.
-Students do not necessarily have to be declared ME majors but should be sponsored by a faculty appointed within the ME department.
+Students who will be in their fifth (coterminal) year are also eligible as long as the BS has not yet been conferred, but will be given second priority.
+Students do not necessarily have to be declared ME majors but, if not, then they must then be sponsored by a faculty appointed within the ME Department.
 SURI is not a summer job, students should plan to be fully immersed in the SURI experience during the program.
-Students cannot be enrolled in classes over the summer quarter.
-SURI students are expected to devote themselves to their projects and not try to combine SURI with other programs or "second jobs".

 How to apply

-There is no formal application for participation in the ME SURI.
-Students who are interested in participating in the ME program should seek out research opportunities directly with affiliated ME faculty and secure a commitment/position for the summer by the end of May.
+There is no formal application for participation in SURI.
+Students who are interested in participating in SURI should seek out research opportunities directly with affiliated ME faculty and secure a commitment/position for the summer by the end of May.
+Please do not ask the SURI Administrator for open positions.
+The burden is on the student to establish a connection with a faculty sponsor.

-The date of the appointment is flexible, but as a guideline, consists of a period of 10 weeks beginning Monday, June 23.
-We will hold a kick-off meeting on Monday, June 23, and students will participate in our poster session, presenting results at the end of the program, on Friday, August 29.
-Students are required to submit a two page write-up of their research experience which will be used to evaluate the SURI program.
+The date of the appointment is flexible, but as a guideline, it consists of a period of ten weeks beginning Monday, June 19, 2017.
+We will hold a kick-off breakfast meeting on Monday, June 20, and students will participate in our poster session, presenting results at the end of the program, on Friday, August 25, 2017.
+Students are required to submit a two-page write-up of their research experience, which will be used to evaluate the SURI program.